 Ticket Sales (Day of Event)

-Tickets will be available for purchase at the box offices located at the north Main Entrance and east Scholarship Entrance.
+If tickets are available, they may be purchased at the box offices located at the north Main Entrance and east Scholarship Entrance.
 The box offices will open 90 minutes prior to event start time and will remain open during the event for future event sales.
-To contact the ticket office please call (855) 282-2010 ext.
-1 or email firstname.lastname@example.org
+To contact the ticket office please call (855) 282-2010 or email firstname.lastname@example.org.

 Ticket Sales (Non-Event Day)

-Tickets will be available for purchase at the main ticket office located at the Scholarship Entrance (open 8 a.m. - 4:30 p.m., M-F) or purchase tickets online at AubTix.com
+If tickets are available, they may be purchased at the main ticket office located at the Auburn Arena scholarship entrance (7:45 a.m. - 5 p.m., Monday-Friday) or purchased online at AubTix.com.